oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/qs-kubernetes/k8s-client-config.md

 instructions) until you can successfully connect using `kubectl` from the command line.
 (Because these steps are generally well-documented and well-tested, we will not repeat them here.)

-For those running on macOS, please remember to do any macOS-specific step, which is only visible when the WKTUI application is running on macOS.
+For those running on macOS, please remember to do any macOS-specific step, which is only visible when the WKT UI application is running on macOS.
 For example, you will need to add the directory where your Docker/Podman executable is installed to the **Project Settings** `Extra Path Directories` list.
 If you happen to use `Homebrew` to install `kubectl` or `helm`, you will need to put the `bin` directory in this list as well, as shown in the following image.